prithviraj1209/rainmaker-projects/switch_4/README.md

   (Note: The mobile device and the esp device must be connected to the same wifi.)

 You will receive various updates about the devices on your serial monitor.

+### What is different in this project?

++ Not make using Arduino IDE.
++ Device state is recovered after a power cut(NVS).
++ Can control using ESP Rainmaker mobile application even without internet access.

 ### Reset wifi